-For example, in a system with the Amplifier LD board at some arbitrary address 26, the command 26 17 0 3 references the Amplifier LD board [26], gives it the I2C command located in position 17 (control), and gives that command the arguments 0 and 3 and is functionally the same as sending control 0 3 to whichever board is at the address in the first byte.
+For example, the command 26 17 0 3 gives it the API command in position 17 with arguments 0 and 3 to the board located at address 26.
+It is essentially the same as sending the control 0 3 to whichever board is at the address in the first byte.

-I2C Addresses
+12C Addresses